All Episodes

 What if?

-What he was proven innocent.
+What if he was proven innocent?

-You know, in the trial, jury of his peers.
+In the trial, jury of his peers.

-What if in the case of, and I mentioned so many examples, this can happen.
+What if in the case of, and I mentioned so many examples, this can happen?

 I was told that explanations are coming today.